Rumber Q & A

 Rumber products work very well on all types of firing ranges, with applications for pop-ups, shoothouses, bunkers, and more.
 Rumber has boards and sheets for both indoor and down range shoot houses.
 Rumber sheets protect the walls of shoot houses during grenedier training.
 Rumber sheets also protect durablock walls.

 Rumber makes 2′ x 4’s and other boards to frame the targets to replace wood that does not last.

 Other than Nuclear Certified trailers, Rumber can be installed on any truck bed or trailer.
 Rumber will far outlast wood alternatives.

-Rumber has large 6×6 or 7×9 boards that stop all ordinance.
+Rumber has large 6×6 or 7×9 boards.
 Rumber Boards protect expensive electronics needed to operate the targets.

 Rumber developed a 7″x9″ timber that replaces any type of wood used on tank berms.
 Fort Hood, the largest post in the world, uses Rumber Boards for tank berm protection.